21 Best and Worst Things to Buy at Aldi

 "They have an amazing assortment of wines that taste absolutely wonderful -- and you'll love the prices," Fobes says of Aldi.
 "I am a big fan of the Winking Owl moscato -- one of my favorites."

-Walmart now has its own line of private label wines called Winemakers Selection and selling for about $11 per bottle.
-The brand is in approximately 1,100 Walmart stores nationwide, though we didn't find any in the wine aisle of the two Northern Virginia stores we shopped.
+Walmart now has its own line of private label wines called Winemakers Selection and selling for about $5 to $12.99 per bottle.

 What to Buy at Aldi: German Beer